 A UX designer needs to know the broader vision of the product that is being designed.
 He needs to know who is going to use this product.
 What is its real usage and purpose that users want to achieve?
 And what is the environment in which this product will be used?

-If we ask a designer to design a text editor, without knowing the information of the context in which this editor will be plugged-in and used, he cannot design a good experience.
+If we ask a designer to design a text editor, without knowing the information of the context in which this editor will be plugged in and used, he cannot design a good experience.
 He needs to know whether this editor is an independent reusable component, or it will be used inside a Design editor.
 There would be more questions to clarify in both cases.
 After knowing the larger context of the text editor, he will start thinking about the experience he should design that will better help the user.

 The quote also mentions one more thing, the next larger context, so what does it mean?

-By considering a bigger picture or context does not mean that you should start over-thinking and go beyond the realistic approach.
+Considering a bigger picture or context does not mean that you should start over-thinking and go beyond the realistic approach.
 You cannot think about the context of the whole world while designing a chair.

 There should be a limit to the context that you will consider while designing a feature.
-If you go to a deeper level, it would become difficult for you to handle a huge set of information and you will not be able to decide from where to start.
+If you go to a deeper level, it will become difficult for you to handle a huge set of information and you will not be able to decide from where to start.
 So, it is good to go deeper into the next level or two and start designing the feature.

 Design is communication and clear communication requires a common understanding of the problem we are solving.
 The context allows us to clarify the problem as well as the scope.
 If the context of users and designers is not the same, the end product will never satisfy the users.